uhub/awesome-coffeescript/README.md

 * [ccorcos/meteor-reactive-css](https://github.com/ccorcos/meteor-reactive-css) - Define reactive CSS rules in Javascript or (preferably) Coffeescript.
 * [bh/atom-python-isort](https://github.com/bh/atom-python-isort) - Atom.io plugin to sort Python imports
 * [bfontaine/Katas](https://github.com/bfontaine/Katas) - :coffee: 27 katas; each in a different language (not only CoffeeScript, GitHub!)
+* [Fred-Barclay/Termination](https://github.com/Fred-Barclay/Termination) - Integrated terminal for Atom.
+Looks like terminal-plus, acts like your native terminal (except every other Friday).
+Looking for collaborators! :-)
 * [sagemathinc/cocalc](https://github.com/sagemathinc/cocalc) - CoCalc: Collaborative Calculation in the Cloud
 * [moecube/srvpro](https://github.com/moecube/srvpro) - A server for YGOPro
 * [serkanyersen/ifvisible.js](https://github.com/serkanyersen/ifvisible.js) - [TypeScript port available in beta] Crossbrowser & lightweight way to check if user is looking at the page or interacting with it.